PAC-MCTS: Bias-Aware Pruning for Robust LLM-Guided Search and Planning: Related Work and Problem Formulation

-To resolve this, we model the active node expansion phase as a localized Best-Arm Identification (BAI) instance over an expanding frontier $\mathcal{A}_t$.
-Sampling a node $m \in \mathcal{A}_t$ produces a biased observation $Y_{m,t}$ (Notations are summarized in Appendix \ref{sec:appendix_notation}).
+To resolve the aforementioned challenges, we model the active node expansion phase as a localized Best-Arm Identification (BAI) problem over an expanding, dynamic frontier $\mathcal{A}_t$.
+Sampling a node $m \in \mathcal{A}_t$ produces a biased heuristic observation $Y_{m,t}$.